1Zpresso Q2 Review: The Best Hand Grinder for Travel?

 A Flawless Design

-The handle is a pleasure to use due to the two bearings inside the hopper.
-There’s almost no resistance whatsoever.
 This level of smoothness makes it a completely different experience to operate compared to entry-level models such as Hario Skerton or Porlex Mini.

 The dial of the burr is numbered, which makes it easier to adjust than many other hand grinders.
 The dial is located directly underneath the burr, and it’s quite simple to change.